Arthur Conan Doyle

 The creator of Sherlock Holmes

 Sir Arthur Conan Doyle is the creator of the heroic detective Sherlock Holmes.
-Doyle regarded himself more as Dr. Watson – a pragmatist.
-So pragmatic, in fact, that he also headed off on dangerous ski tours – and so heralded in the skiing boom in Davos.
+Doyle saw himself more as a pragmatist than Dr. Watson.
+He tackled dangerous ski tours with the same pragmatic approach.
+And in doing so, he ushered in the skiing boom in Davos.

-A deerstalker hat, a magnifying glass and a Calabash pipe.
-What does that make you think of?
-Most people would answer, ”Sherlock Holmes” like a shot.
-No wonder: the fictitious character, invented by Sir Arthur Conan Doyle, has become the epitome of the detective.
-However, what very few people know about Doyle is that he is regarded as the promoter of skiing in Davos.
+A deerstalker cap, a magnifying glass and a calabash pipe.
+What comes to mind?
+"Sherlock Holmes," most people would answer immediately.
+No wonder: the fictional character invented by Sir Arthur Conan Doyle has become the epitome of the detective.
+What very few people know about Doyle, however, is that he is considered a promoter of skiing in Davos.

 Famous ski tour from Davos to Arosa

-Doyle allowed his famous fictitious character to die in 1893 – and learned an, as yet, unknown sport in Davos: skiing.
-It was no other than the very first two pioneers of skiing, Tobias and Johannes Branger, who showed him the ropes.
-Doyle learned quickly.
-Precisely one year after the Brangers had established the trail from Davos to Arosa over the Maienfelder Furgga on 23 March 1893, they repeated this difficult tour with a famous guest: Sir Arthur Conan Doyle.
+In 1893, Doyle lets his famous novel character die - and learns a relatively unknown sport in Davos: skiing.
+None other than the two pioneers of skiing, Tobias and Johannes Branger, show him how it's done.
+Doyle learns quickly.
+Exactly one year after the Brangers conquered the route from Davos to Arosa via the Maienfelder Furgga for the first time on March 23, 1893, they repeat this difficult tour with a famous guest: Sir Arthur Conan Doyle.

-Doyle’s portrayal of this legendary ski tour in the British magazine “Strand Magazine” in December 1894 is an absolute hit.
-And it is reprinted many times – not least because of his ability to laugh at himself.
-An example perchance?
-Reporting on his descent into the valley in tweed knickerbockers, Doyle reports: “My tailor claims that Harris tweed does not wear.
-That is pure theory and does not stand up to through inspection.
-My tailor can now view many samples of his material between the Furgga Pass and Arosa.”
-It is the first English report about a ski tour to attract massive attention in Great Britain.
-Sir Arthur Conan Doyle thereby lays down the foundation stone for the boom in skiing in Davos.
+Doyle's description of this legendary ski tour in the British magazine "Strand Magazine" from December 1894 is an absolute hit.
+And is reprinted several times - not least because of its self-irony.
+Would you like an example?
+Doyle reports on his descent in tweed knickerbockers: "My tailor claims that Harris Tweed does not wear out.
+That is pure theory that does not stand up to thorough scrutiny.
+Between the Furgga Pass and Arosa he can inspect numerous samples of his fabric."
+It is the first English report on a ski tour, and it triggers a huge response in Great Britain.
+Sir Arthur Conan Doyle thus lays the foundation for the skiing boom in Davos.

 Contact us via WhatsApp!